jeff-pedro/challenge-backend-adopet/docs/README_en.md

 This project is currently in development as a result of a Back-End Challenge exclusively for students of [Alura](https://www.alura.com.br) tech school.

 The challenge is to simulate a real work environment in which tasks are made available through Trello with weekly deliveries, for 4 weeks.
 Each task describes what the fictional client wants to be built.
 We have the freedom to make changes or follow new approaches depending on needs and creativity.
-We can also choose the technologies we want to develop the project.
+We can also choose the technologies we want to develop for the project.

 ## 👨🏽‍💻 About development